 - Carry with you an emphasis on critical thinking, ethical decision-making and the promotion of social justice

 - Gain clinical experience and provide services under stellar supervision in our Center for Behavioral Health, Spalding’s community-based psychological services center, or at one of our other 50+ community partners.

 - Provide assessment and treatment to under-served populations as part of your curriculum

-- Develop data-driven research and critical thinking skills during your dissertation that can be applied to future practice
+- Develop data-driven research skills during your dissertation that can be applied to future practice

 - Participate in faculty-led Research Interest Groups (RIGs), where you can earn authorship on publications and presentations

 - The Collective Care Center provides psychological services and supports to individuals who have experienced race-based trauma and stress.
 The Center is under the direction of Dr. Steven Kniffley.

 You may be eligible to transfer up to 30 hours of master’s level courses from another university.